UBC-STAT/stat545.stat.ubc.ca/2020-teamwork_contract.md

 - Weekly meeting agendas go as an Issue in this repo, and can be added to by anyone on this team.
     - Meeting times are best not used going over pull request comments, but rather discussing action items.
 - Asana will be used for task management.
+- Let's aim for at least 1 worksheet per week: migration from the guidebook, and add other ideas before feedback.